How do I get started with Exodus?

 6) A note on security

 Exodus gives you the power to control your digital wealth.
 And we want you to have total control over your money.
 Therefore, we do not store any of your personal data.
-We cannot access your funds, we cannot access your private keys, we cannot revert transactions.
+We cannot access your transaction history, we cannot see access your private keys, and we cannot revert transactions.

-You have the responsibility of your wealth, we do our best to make it easy.
+You have the responsibility of your wealth.
+We do our best to make it easy.
 Your wallet is only as secure as the computer it is running on.
 Write down your 12-word passphrase, store it in a safe place offline.
 Backup your wallet.
-Create a strong password that is different from any other passwords on your computer.
+Create a strong password that is different from any other passwords on your computer or online.
 And finally, be very careful with scammers and too-good-to-be-true offers that just require you to enter your private key on a website.

 You are now set to go.
-As a closing word, I would like to invite you to watch this interview of Daniel that covers many topics related to the blockchain and Exodus. (https://www.youtube.com/watch?v=edP9fx7pBmo)
+As a closing word, I would like to invite you to watch this interview with our Chief Design Officer, Daniel, that covers many topics related to the blockchain and Exodus. (https://www.youtube.com/watch?v=edP9fx7pBmo)

 To learn more about security best-practices for your Exodus wallet, check out this guide: